 - Breast uplift can make differences between breasts and nipples more noticeable

-- There will be marginal differences in breast size, shape and nipple position following the surgery
+- There will be small differences in breast size, shape and nipple position following the surgery

 - Wound breakdown